 In a groundbreaking collaboration between leaders of color and law enforcement leaders, the Special Community/Police Task Force issued a call to action to all law enforcement agencies in Dane County on the use of force by law enforcement.

-United Way of Dane County is a partner in the Homeless Services Consortium of Dane County, a partnership of agencies, funders, advocates, and formerly homeless persons committed to preventing and ending homelessness.
+United Way of Dane County fully participates in the Homeless Services Consortium of Dane County, a partnership of agencies, funders, advocates, and formerly homeless persons committed to preventing and ending homelessness.

 The Law Enforcement and Leaders of Color Collaboration (LELCC), which is led by NAACP and United Way of Dane County, formed the Immigration and Refugee Task Force.
 The main goal of the task force is to identify key recommendations which will build trust and establish lines of communication between law enforcement and the immigrant and refugee communities in order to reduce fear.